Graph Coloring for Multi-Task Learning: Related Work

 \section{Related Work}

+\revisedROne{Prior work has identified the phenomenon of gradient interference in multi-task learning and explored several strategies to mitigate it.
+We group these strategies into four families: (1) \emph{Tuned Loss Weighting}, (2) \emph{Adaptive Loss Weighting}, (3) \emph{Gradient-Level Conflict Mitigation}, and (4) \emph{Empirical Task Grouping}.
+SON-GOKU falls into family (4).}

 Many MTL methods (especially earlier ones) adjust task influence by learning or adapting loss weights.
-Examples include uncertainty-based scaling \citep{kendall2018multi}, rate-based schemes such as DWA \citep{Liu2019EndToEnd}, and fast bilevel formulations like FAMO \citep{Liu2023FAMO}.
+Examples include uncertainty-based scaling \cite{kendall2018multi}, rate-based schemes such as DWA \cite{Liu2019EndToEnd}, and fast bilevel formulations like FAMO \cite{Liu2023FAMO}.
 FAMO in particular is notable for its $\mathcal{O}(1)$ per-step time complexity.
 These approaches keep all tasks active each step while modulating relative magnitudes.
-A completely different approach, which emerged in 2018 with MGDA \citep{Sener2018}, focuses on updating shared-parameter \emph{update directions} to mitigate interference.
-Methods like PCGrad \citep{Yu2020PCGrad}, CAGrad \citep{Liu2021CAGrad}, and MGDA \citep{Sener2018} modify the geometry of the shared update to reduce cross-task conflicts while still updating all tasks each step.
-A smaller body of work forms subsets of tasks to update together, using offline affinity estimation or training-dynamics signals \citep{Fifty2021,Standley2020TaskGrouping,wang2024towards,Sherif_2024}.
-Most recently, Selective Task Group Updates proposes online grouping with sequential updates, reporting that update order can influence task-specific learning \citep{jeong2025selective}.
-SON-GOKU differs in mechanism from existing approaches (Section \ref{sec:proposedapproach}).
-It complements loss reweighting and gradient surgery, and we provide explicit guarantees on descent, convergence, and graph/partition recovery.
-An expanded discussion of more related work is provided in Appendix \ref{sec:extended-appendix-related-works}.
+A completely different approach, which emerged in 2018 with MGDA \cite{Sener2018}, focuses on updating shared-parameter \emph{update directions} to mitigate interference \cite{lin2019pareto}.
+Methods like PCGrad \cite{Yu2020PCGrad}, CAGrad \cite{Liu2021CAGrad}, and MGDA \cite{Sener2018} modify the geometry of the shared update to reduce cross-task conflicts while still updating all tasks each step.
+A smaller body of work forms subsets of tasks to update together, using offline affinity estimation or training-dynamics signals \cite{Fifty2021,Standley2020TaskGrouping,wang2024towards,Sherif_2024}. \revisedRTwo{See Supp.
+Materials Section Q for additional analysis of non-conflict task grouping.} Most recently, Selective Task Group Updates proposes online grouping with sequential updates, reporting that update order can influence task-specific learning \cite{jeong2025selective}.
+We also distinguish SON-GOKU from GO4Align and EXTRA.
+GO4Align studies task imbalance and alignment, and EXTRA studies task tradeoffs, while SON-GOKU schedules tasks using measured gradient conflict.
+In contrast to these methods, SON-GOKU changes which tasks are updated together at each step rather than only changing task weights or analyzing tradeoffs \cite{Shen2024GO4Align,zhou2026exploring}. \revisedROne{SON-GOKU differs in mechanism from existing approaches (Section \ref{sec:proposedapproach}).
+It complements loss reweighting and gradient surgery, and we provide explicit guarantees on descent, convergence, and graph partition recovery.} An expanded discussion \revisedROne{and commentary of related work} is provided in Supp.
+Materials Section M.